-Canon 5D versus Canon 6D
+Canon 5D vs 6D

 The Canon EOS 5D and the Canon EOS 6D are two digital cameras that were announced, respectively, in August 2005 and September 2012.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
-The 5D has a resolution of 12.7 megapixel, whereas the 6D provides 20 MP.
+The 5D has a resolution of 12.7 megapixels, whereas the 6D provides 20 MP.

-Body comparison: Canon 5D vs Canon 6D
+Body comparison: Canon 5D vs 6D

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 6D is notably smaller (6 percent) than the Canon 5D.
 Moreover, the 6D is markedly lighter (14 percent) than the 5D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.